 However, there are many states in the US that use different base models for their Child Support Guidelines.
 We have articles where we talked about the commonly used models on our website, you can find more information on those pages.
 To put it simply, the most accepted child support model in the US is The Income Shares Model.

 This description may confuse you.
 But it is simpler than it sounds.
-Let’s say the non-custodial parent has $2000 monthly income, while the custodial parent has $1000 income per month.
+Let’s say the non-custodial parent has a $2000 monthly income, while the custodial parent has a $1000 income per month.
 The combined income is $3000 which makes the share of the non-custodial parent about 66 percent of the combined income.
 So, if the court decides that the financial support the child needs and additional childcare costs are $500 per month, the non-custodial parent would pay 66% of this amount which is about $330.

 As we mentioned earlier, depending on the state you are located in, the guidelines can change how much is child support payment.
 Even when the base child support model is The Income Shares Model, in some states, the combined income of the parents is calculated by considering their gross incomes while in some states their net incomes are calculated.

 It is best if you learn about your state’s child support guidelines if you want to estimate how much is child support payment.
 We have articles that can help you with this subject.
-We suggest you to check out our “Child Support Laws by State” article.
+We suggest you check out our “Child Support Laws by State” article.